-This is a guest post by Mimi McFadden of The Atlas Heart.
+This is a guest post on the best things to do in Melbourne for free by Mimi McFadden of The Atlas Heart.

 It’s no secret that Australia is an expensive country to visit and travel around, Melbourne is no exception.
 I lived there for just under 5 months, and even in the chilly winter, found the best free ways to spend my days in the city.